AfeezTheAnalyst/Analysis-of-the-World-Billionaires/README.md

  _3. Is there a linear relationship between a billionaire's age at the time of data collection and their final net worth?
 In other words, does age correlate with wealth for billionaires in 2023?_

-  ### Key Features
+  ### Tool (R Programming)
-  In this project, we demonstrate various analyt
+  In this project, we used the R programming language to analyze and generate insight from the dataset.
+In this analysis we employ the following libraries in R to perform EDA (Exploratory Data Analysis) and answer critical resrach questions.
+These libraries are: